johko/blog-posts/hf-blogs/robot-holmes-1.md

 **Image-Text Retrieval**

 Just around the corner Holmes enters another shop, filled with boxes of images.
 The boxes were everywhere, stacked all along the walls and even on the floor towers of boxes were leaning onto one another.
 Holmes carefully stepped around them, looking for the shop owner.
-He heard a mumbling from somewhere behind an exceptionally big cardboard box and found an old man deeply lost in thought looking at small images and muttering to himself.
+He heard a mumbling from somewhere behind an exceptionally big cardboard box and found an old model deeply lost in thought looking at small images and muttering to himself.

-"What service do you offer?", Holmes asked a little to loud and was expecting the shopkeeper to wince at this sudden intruder, like in the shop before.
+"What service do you offer?", Holmes asked a little too loud and was expecting the shopkeeper to wince at this sudden intruder, like in the shop before.

-The old man stopped mumbling.
-"Name an animal", he suddenly said in the direction of Holmes.
+The old model stopped mumbling.
+"Name an animal", he suddenly said in the direction of Holmes, without looking up.
 "Elephant", Holmes said, slightly bewildered and curious what would happen next.
 At lightning speed, the shopkeeper picks a bunch of images from the box and hands them to Holmes - all showing elephants.

-"That is what I do", the vendor says, "I match images and text.
+"That is what I do", the model says, "I match images and text.
 Give me any prompt and a set of images and I will tell you how good the images fit your request. **Image-Text Retrieval** (ITR) is what we call it in the business."
 The thing that Holmes found most interesting about this, was the speed at which the shopkeeper could pick the right images among hundreds, if not thousands of others.

 "What is your name and are there others in your business?", Holmes asked him.
 "I go by the name of [ALIGN](https://huggingface.co/docs/transformers/model_doc/align).
 And there are others of course, many of us actually learned multiple trades and offer ITR among them, like my colleague [FLAVA](https://huggingface.co/docs/transformers/model_doc/flava)."